orefalo/QuickShare/README.md

 1. Learning the **node.js** eco-system
 2. Have an fast way to share large file between two peers

-##What does it do?
+###What does it do?

 It streams files between two peers using a node.js process as the middle man.
-The application is heavily dependent upon the latest HTML5 standards: websockets, fileapi, advances css styling and animations.
+The application is heavily dependent upon the latest HTML5 standards: websockets, fileapi, drag & drop, advances css styling and animations.

 ##Installation

+Node.js needs to be preinstalled in your system.
+If you run OSX, install [HomeBrew](http://mxcl.github.com/homebrew/), then type `brew install node`

 1. Clone the repo, cd to folder
-2. Install dependencies: npm install
+2. Install dependencies: **npm install**
-3. to start in DEV: node app.js
+3. Start in DEV: **node app.js**
-4. to start in PROD: npm start
+4. Start in PROD: **npm start**

 ##Flow